Help for Contributors

 Collections

-The process for adding collections of similar datasets is the same as for a dataset except there is only one metadata file that covers all the datasets.
+A single large dataset broken into multiple datasets makes up a collection. is the same as for a dataset except there is only one metadata file that covers all the datasets.
 Note that if the collection contains datasets that are of different types or date ranges, it should be turned in as a project.

 Description: Set of tiles of color aerial images for the city of Arcata in Northern California